 Almost never useable: Charts taken from the web, anything at 72 dpi or 96 dpi, Word charts.

 Check legal citations for accuracy.
 They will be included in the text as they are submitted.

 If you use copyrighted material from another publication, secure permission for reprint.
 Submit this with your manuscript.

 10. Author Note and Photo

 Write a brief biographical note, including present position title, responsibilities, job location, degrees earned and where, and an e-mail address if you would like it included.
 Include a photo of the author(s) if possible.
 (Whether scanned from hard copy or shot with a digital camera, please send photos with a resolution of 300 dpi or 600 dpi.
 If using a digital camera to shoot a new photo, choose a plain, flat, light or dark background that contrasts with facial tone and clothing.
 Avoid harsh lighting, which causes dark shadows.
 Avoid floral patterns or outdoor settings for backgrounds.)

 Article PDFs may be available on request.
-High-quality four-color article reprints are available at a reasonable price.

 12. Contact Information